Nancy-sharma01/SQL-Practice/README.md

 Welcome to my **SQL Practice** repository!

 This repository documents my journey of learning SQL for **Software Development**, **Data Analytics**, **Data Science**, and **Machine Learning**.
-It contains practice queries, exercises, problem-solving, and mini projects that strengthen my SQL skills through hands-on learning.
+It contains practice queries, exercises, problem-solving, and some mini projects that strengthen my SQL skills through hands-on learning.

 ---